raarevalo96/laravel-excel-seeder/README.md

 By default, executing the `db:seed` Artisan command will seed all worksheets within a workbook.

-If you want to specify individual sheets to seed, you may use the `xl:seed` Artisan command with the `--seed` option.
-You may specify multiple `--seed` options.
+If you want to specify individual sheets to seed, you may use the `xl:seed` Artisan command with the `--sheet` option.
+You may specify multiple `--sheet` options.

 ```
-php artisan xl:seed --seed=users --seed=posts
+php artisan xl:seed --sheet=users --sheet=posts
 ```

 The above will run the `Database\Seeders\DatabaseSeeder` class, and for any SpreadsheetSeeders that are invoked